 \section{Introduction}

 Over the last quarter century a coherent observational picture has emerged in which the expansion of the Universe is accelerating.
-The first direct evidence came from type Ia supernovae used as standardizable candles at redshifts of order unity, which appeared dimmer than expected in a decelerating Universe \cite{Riess1998,Perlmutter1999}.
-These measurements showed that the cosmic scale factor has entered a late time phase of acceleration driven by a component with negative effective pressure that is now referred to as dark energy. \\ \\ Subsequent probes have both confirmed this conclusion and measured the properties of the dark sector with increasing precision.
-Measurements of the cosmic microwave background anisotropies determined the geometry and matter density of the Universe and pointed to a spatially flat model in which roughly seventy percent of the present day energy density resides in a smooth dark energy component \cite{Planck2018}.
-Large galaxy surveys revealed a characteristic baryon acoustic oscillation feature in the clustering pattern, which acts as a standard ruler and provides robust constraints on the expansion history through distance and Hubble rate measurements \cite{Eisenstein2005BAO}.
-Combined analyses of supernovae, BAO and the CMB have established the current concordance picture in which cold dark matter and dark energy dominate the energy budget on cosmological scales \cite{Copeland2006DEReview, CaldwellKamionkowski2009}. \\ \\ In most observational studies the dark energy sector is described phenomenologically by an equation of state parameter $w(z) \equiv p_{\rm DE}/\rho_{\rm DE}$ that may depend on redshift.
-The simplest possibility is a cosmological constant $\Lambda$ with strictly constant $w = - 1$.
-More general scenarios allow a mild time dependence, often represented by low dimensional parametrizations such as the Chevallier–Polarski–Linder form \cite{ChevallierPolarski2001, Linder2003},
+The first direct evidence came from type Ia supernovae used as standardizable candles at redshifts of order unity, which appeared dimmer than expected in a decelerating Universe (\cite{Riess1998, Perlmutter1999}).
+Subsequent measurements of the cosmic microwave background anisotropies and of baryon acoustic oscillations established a spatially flat cosmology in which a dominant smooth component with negative effective pressure drives the late time acceleration (\cite{Eisenstein2005BAO, Copeland2006DEReview, CaldwellKamionkowski2009, Planck2018}). \\ \\ In most observational analyses this component is described phenomenologically by an equation of state parameter $w(z) \equiv p_{\rm DE}/\rho_{\rm DE}$, with $\Lambda$CDM corresponding to $w = - 1$.
+Mild departures are commonly captured by low dimensional parametrizations such as the Chevallier--Polarski--Linder form (\cite{ChevallierPolarski2001,Linder2003}),